 - Phencyclidine (PCP) 10+ g

 - Combination of substances with cocaine 28+ g

 - Combination of substances with PCP 100+ g

 Contact the Attorneys at Smith & Eulo for an Aggressive Defense

-With the help of the experienced attorneys at Smith & Eulo, you have a better chance of getting the charges mitigated or dismissed.
+With the help of our experienced attorneys at Smith & Eulo Law Firm, you have a better chance of getting the charges mitigated or dismissed.
 Prosecutors must prove each facet of the case beyond a reasonable doubt to get a conviction.

 Furthermore, law enforcement officials must have a valid warrant issued by a judge to search your home or car.
 Without proper authorization, the evidence is not admissible in a court of law.
 When searching a car or premises, police officers would need objective proof to support their suspicion that a crime is being committed.

 All of these arguments can help get a lower penalty or dismissal.
 Rely on the expertise of our criminal defense lawyers who have handled such cases for the last 100+ years.
 If you or your loved one find themselves in a situation where you are being accused of a drug crime?
 Call us right away at 386-310-2011 to speak with a qualified legal professional or fill out the contact form on this page.
 We’re available 24/7, we offer free initial consultation and payment plans.
 In addition to our Daytona Beach office, we have offices in the following cities across the state of Florida:

 *Additional Orlando Florida & Orange County Legal Resources